Review: Puckipuppy Labrador Pro

 Design & Aesthetics

-The saddle is comfortable but I've found that it gets knocked out of position very easily.
-In fact this is one thing I'll probably replace first on the bike, everything is great but the fact that the seat is constantly moving out of place is annoying.
-The riding position is good though - I feel comfortable and at 5'10" I can reach the pedals easily and my arms feel good.
+The saddle is nice and squishy, pretty adjustable.
+Just make sure to really tighten up the bolts, it kept slipping out of position for me on longer rides and that was frustrating.
+The riding position is good though - I feel comfortable and at 5'9" I can reach the pedals easily and my arm position feels good.
 The suspension has a shock absorber and I can attest to the fact that you can ride it hard and it'll hold up pretty well.
+I've taken it on some wild trails around town and it's done well on big drops and hard climbs.

-This bike has a torque sensor as opposed to a cadence sensor, which means that the bike gives you more electronic assist based on how hard you're pedaling.
-The bike is pretty responsive - it's not immediate power but within a second or two of pedaling, the power will flow through the bike and move you forward.
-It's actually really cool, and reminded me of surfing in several ways.
+This bike has a torque sensor as opposed to a cadence sensor, which means that it gives you more electronic assist based on how hard you're pedaling.
+It's not immediate power but within a second or two of pedaling, power will flow through the bike and move you forward.
+It's really cool and reminded me of surfing in several ways.
 The higher your pedal assist level, which goes from 0 to 5, the more power flows into the wheels and the faster you go.

 The display is bright and easy to read.
 You've got three buttons to navigate the user interface - it is not a touch screen.
 To turn on the display, you hold down one of the buttons for a few seconds, it'll display a welcome screen and then land on your speedometer.
 On this main screen, you can increase your pedal assist from 0 to 5.
 The screen is responsive and after one or two pedals, I can feel the change take place.
 You can hold down the buttons to enter a Settings mode, where you can increase the max-speed of the bike, which is limited to 28mph as a Class 2 eBike.
 I can promise you that you don't really want to be on a bicycle going 40+ mph.
 It'll burn on the battery and this suspension isn't built for extreme speed.